Oswald Morris: Life and career

 Morris was raised in Middlesex (now the London borough of Hillingdon) and attended the Bishopshalt School.
 His interest in film began at an early age; during summer vacations, he would work as a projectionist at the local cinema.
 After leaving school in 1932, he began working in the film industry at Wembley Studios as an unpaid gofer for Michael Powell, among others, eventually graduating to the positions of clapper boy and camera assistant on quota quickies.
 By his 20s, Morris was a camera operator, first at Wembley, and later at Elstree Studios.

 His career was interrupted by World War II, during which he served as a radio operator and navigator before becoming a bomber pilot with the Royal Air Force, flying Lancaster bomber raids over Italy, France and Germany.
-He completed 30 operational tours before being transferred to Transport Command for the duration of the war.
+He completed 30 operations before being transferred to Transport Command for the duration of the war.
 Prior to his discharge and the resumption of his career, Morris participated in the Berlin Airlift.
 He achieved the rank of flight lieutenant and winning both the Distinguished Flying Cross and the Air Force Cross.

 After his war service, Morris worked at Pinewood Studios as an assistant to such people as Ronald Neame and David Lean at their company, Cineguild.
 He was the camera operator for Lean's Oliver Twist (1948).
 He first acted as director of photography on Golden Salamander (1950).
 Neame called Morris "probably the greatest cameraman in the world."